skie/docs/docs/Notification/index.md

 }
 ```

+> [!NOTE]
-> **Note:** Note we are using `$this->invoice->id` in our `toMail()` method.
+> Note we are using `$this->invoice->id` in our `toMail()` method.
 You may pass any data your notification needs to generate its message into the notification's constructor.

 In this example, we register a greeting, a line of text, a call to action, and then another line of text.
 These methods provided by the `MailMessage` object make it simple and fast to format small transactional emails.
 The mail channel will then translate the message components into a beautiful, responsive HTML email template with a plain-text counterpart.

+> [!NOTE]
-> **Note:** When sending mail notifications, be sure to set the configuration in your `config/app.php` configuration file.
+> When sending mail notifications, be sure to set the configuration in your `config/app.php` configuration file.
 This value will be used in the header and footer of your mail notification messages.

 #### Error Messages